A Traditional Turns Contemporary

 “From day one we clicked, and I really understood their aesthetic and what they were after,” Pam says.
 “They wanted their interiors to be welcoming, uncluttered, very clean, and for them to complement the architecture.
 They have such positive and uplifting personalities, and it was clear they wanted the mood to convey their own happiness.”

 In the entry, Pam incorporated several custom pieces, including a pedestal of white marble, which she purposefully selected to hold the couple’s previously owned large geode.
-In the living area, she created two seating arrangements, and paired that coveted Menlo Park sectional with a Logan chair and an Orion cocktail table.
+In the living area, she created two seating arrangements, and paired that coveted Menlo Park Sectional with an armchair and a sleek cocktail table.

 She matched the second Orion table with those Tulip chairs they spotted in the showroom, and, in the dining space, flanked the handcrafted dining table with six Arcadia high-back side chairs.
 “Though everything is from Cantoni, each area has its own uniqueness,” Nancy says.